Skip to content

 Warning

-When this setting is enabled, all package downloads from GitHub, GitLab, and Bitbucket will include the credentials.
+When this feature is enabled, all package downloads from GitHub, GitLab, and Bitbucket will include the credentials.
 If credentials are invalid, all package installations, including those from public repos, will fail.

 ; /etc/rstudio-connect/rstudio-connect.gcfg